moosh3/ispa/README.md

 ## Docker

+[Here](https://asciinema.org/a/I4RhmVynrkZj8r8UyuvO4QKzY) is a screen cast which shows the manual installation of everything from start to finish.

 For local development, specify the docker-compose file as such, which creates and brings up the containers supplying common services:

 ```Bash